joelmoss/joelmoss_source/_posts/2012-05-23-lessons-learnt-from-building-a-rest-based-api.markdown

 Rails is awesome... for most things.
 But when you don't need any views or assets, or when you are not building a traditional web application, it's overkill.
 And you'll soon start finding that your app is slow.
 You have to remember that Rails is a full stack framework, but your API is most likely not.

-If you really have to use a Framework, check out Jekyll, which has a much smaller footprint.
+If you really have to use a Framework, check out Sinatra, which has a much smaller footprint.
 Or peel it back even further, and create a bare bones Rack app.
 Which is a lot easier than you might think.

 ### 2. Don't use ActiveRecord